paralax/ColossalOpera/hard/kanoodle.md

 # Challenge Output

+The puzzle is to arrange the above tiles into a four sided figure with no gaps or overlaps.

-Your program should be able to omit a solution to this challenge.
+Your program should be able to emit a solution to this challenge.
 Bonus points if you can discover all of them.